flowingforever/StupidExpress/README.md

 ---

 #### Roles (as of right now):
-- Amnesiac: A neutral role that can take the role of any dead body it finds, though they have to choose wisely as the role sticks for the rest of the game.
+- **Amnesiac**: A neutral role that can take the role of any dead body it finds, though they have to choose wisely as the role sticks for the rest of the game.

 yea that's it